N0RdmannFraN0Rge/IS-213/README.md

 ## Getting Started

-For instruction on how to build and run OpenFB, see the [Installation guide](https://github.com/N0RdmannFraN0Rge/IS-213/wiki/Installation-Guide)in the wiki.
+For instruction on how to build and run OpenFB, see the [Installation guide](https://github.com/N0RdmannFraN0Rge/IS-213/wiki/Installation-Guide) in the wiki.

 ## Contributing